cbrown-clu/Math-331-Data-Analysis/README.md

 ### Planned additions for Spring 2019:
 * Add example R scripts for some basic tasks: I need a table connecting scripts and tasks, since some scripts may cover more than one task.
 * Exercises to accompany R for Beginners
-* Articles for article reflections
 * Projects
-* Rubrics for assignments, projects, etc.
 * RMarkdown examples.
 These can be longer analyses.

 ### Planned additions for future iterations of the course: